SergiusTheBest/plog/README.md

 ```

 ##Multiple appenders
-It is possible to have multiple appenders within a single logger.
+It is possible to have multiple [Appenders](#appender) within a single logger.
 In such case log message will be written to all of them.
 Use the following method to accomplish that:

 ```cpp
 Logger& Logger::addAppender(IAppender* appender);